tubemogul/gangster/README.md

 ## Synopsis

-Gangster is a small daemon written in Golang that polls gmond for the metrics and sends them to the Carbon using plain-text protocol.
+Gangster is the small daemon written in Golang that polls gmond for the metrics and sends them to carbon using plain-text protocol.

 ## Code Example

-Gangster reads its configuration parameters from the environment variables.
+Gangster reads configuration parameters from the environment variables.
 To see all the available parameters just start it with the `help` argument.

 ```
 ./gangster help